jppelteret/dealii-weak_forms/README.md

 ## Assemblers
 - Matrix-based (using `mesh_loop`)
   - Symmetry flag for global system
+    - Exclusion of bilinear form contributions based on field index
-  - [TODO] Ignore DoFs that aren't in DoF group
+  - Ignore DoFs that aren't in DoF group
   - Vectorisation
   - Pre-computation and result caching
 - [TODO] Matrix-free